-“Ride Bike” isn’t always number one on the list of things you’d like to do during the days before your period starts, but it could well be a great way to relive symptoms.
+“Ride Bike” isn’t always number one on the list of things you’d like to do during the days before your period starts, but it could well be a great way to relieve symptoms.

 We asked Dr Tamsin Lewis, AKA ‘Sportie Doc’ – a former pro triathlete, medical doctor and psychiatrist for her recommendations for dealing with PMS.

-She said: “Moderate Exercise in most women helps PMS symptoms.
-A gentle 1-2 hour ride, preferably in good weather with company can do wonders for mild PMS symptoms.
+“Moderate Exercise in most women helps PMS symptoms.
+A gentle 1-2 hour ride, preferably in good weather with some company can do wonders for mild PMS symptoms.
 However, this is not the time to go out on a hilly, intensive or interval training session.”